timabell/0x5.uk/_posts/2025-05-08-open-source-dotnet-library-choices.md

 This site has good explanations of choosing licenses: <https://choosealicense.com/>, plus a handy tool to pull-request a license to your github repo.

+### RPL (Reciprocal Public License)

 The [RPL license](https://opensource.org/license/rpl-1-5) ([RPL on Wikipedia](https://en.wikipedia.org/wiki/Reciprocal_Public_License)) is a lesser-known license that you have to watch out for.
 It seems to be common in dual licensing because it effectively forbids commercial use due to the derivate works clauses.
-If you add an RPL library to a commercial project you'll be in big trouble.
+If you add an RPL library to a commercial project you'll potentially be in big trouble.

+It's interesting to note that [GNU considers RPL non-free](https://www.gnu.org/licenses/license-list.en.html#RPL) due to restrictions it imposes.

 ## Contributions welcome

 If you know of any that have gone south that I've missed here, and of good alternatives by all means open a PR for this post.
 I'm hoping there won't be too many more that do this in the coming years.

 ## Further reading